Welcome! This site offers

 Peace project.

-and Safety as well as trauma and change.
-17 years in the oil and
+Safety as well as trauma and change.
+17 years in the oil and construction

-construction industries has made me alert to toxic materials and curious about
+industries has made me alert to toxic materials and curious about health

-health problems faced by troops and civilians involved in combat zones,
+problems faced by troops and civilians involved in combat zones, particularly

-study on potential health and safety hazards associated with suspected
+potential health and safety hazards associated with suspected uranium

 potential hazards are important for international employers and aid